Meal Fees

 Places to Eat on Campus

 On-campus dining at Temple means great food when you need it, where you need it.
 It also means a comfortable atmosphere where you can gather with friends, take a break from studying or just hang out and relax.
 The typical meal consists of a wide variety of food served cafeteria-style and includes vegetarian and vegan options.
 The dining hall is set up to accommodate most common food allergies or dietary restrictions.
+There are numerous other quick-service dining locations and food trucks around campus that accept Diamond Dollars, or cash or credit.

-How to pay your Meal Fee
+How to pay your for your meal plan

 Angled photo of Potbelly restaurant on campus.
 Orange and red umbrellas line the walkway, and students move between classes and sit down to each lunch.